cognitedata/function-action-oidc/README.md

 See our repository [`deploy-templates-oidc`](https://github.com/cognitedata/deploy-functions-oidc) for the latest CI/CD workflow examples.

 ### Common folder
 A common use case is that you do not want to replicate utility code between all function folders.
-In order to accommodate this, we copy all the contents in the folder specified by `common_folder` (if given) into the functions we upload to Cognite Functions.
-If `common_folder` is not provided, only the function folder is packed into the zip file.
+In order to accommodate this, we copy all the contents in the folder specified by `common_folder` into the functions we upload to Cognite Functions.
+If `common_folder` *is not provided*, only the function folder is packed into the zip file.

 #### When using a common/shared folder, make sure you don't get a name conflict in one of your functions!